-Exploring the varied ways artists get ideas out into the world is a large part of the eighth-grade art experience.
-Imagery and issues of inspiration and influence, graffiti, photography, and media production are the focus of this class.
+Exploring the varied ways artists get ideas out into the world is a large part of the eighth grade art experience.
+Imagery and issues of inspiration and influence, street art, photography, and media production are the focus of this class.
 Opportunities to express personal perspectives and develop individual style are emphasized throughout the art projects this year.

 Units of Study:

 Inspiration and Influence

 Students look at ways they can learn from and be inspired by other artists by looking at a wide variety of artwork and making something “inspired” by another artist.
 Students create work influenced by an element they have observed or admired in the work of another artist.

 Street Art and Graffiti